 Figure 26 Changing survey grid entry point by adding a waypoint

-- Take manual control over the drone and fly to the landing point manually
+- Take manual control over the drone and direct it to the landing point

 - Activate the Return Home command in UgCS or from Remote Controller (RC)

-- The drone will return to the home location automatically if the radio link with the ground station is lost
+- A drone will return to the home location automatically if the radio link with the ground station is lost

-- The drone will fly to the last survey area waypoint and hover.
-If the battery charge level is sufficient then:
+- A drone will fly to the last waypoint and hover.
+If the battery charge is sufficient then:

-- the drone will perform emergency landing or
+- the drone will perform an emergency landing or

 - the drone will try to fly to the home location

-Previously this step was mandatory if the survey output map should be precisely aligned to coordinates on Earth.
-Now it’s up to the pilot and the customer whether to deploy ground control points or use just PPK.
-However, GCP is still the only way to ensure accuracy.
+This step used to be mandatory in order to precisely align a survey output map with coordinates on Earth.
+Now, it’s up to the pilot and the customer whether to deploy ground control points or use just PPK.
+However, the usage of GCP is still the only way to ensure map accuracy.

-Ground control points should be used to create Survey-Grade results.
-If you need a map with “good enough” precision, you may rely just on RTK GPS and data processing software capabilities.
+Ground control points should be used for Survey-Grade output.
+To obtain a map with “good enough” precision, just RTK GPS and data processing software capabilities are okay.

-This is the most straightforward step for a carefully planned mission.
+In case of a carefully planned mission, this step is truly straightforward.
 Mission execution will not be described here, as it may vary depending on the type of UAV and equipment in use (please refer to equipment and UgCS Manuals).
 Important notes before flying:

-- In some countries, special permission for any kind of aerial photo/video shooting is required.
+- In some countries a special permission for any kind of aerial photo/video shooting is required.
 Please check local regulations (fines and other consequences can be costly).

-Also keep in mind PPK processing, which is sufficient in most cases.
-Use your favorite tool, for example like this.
+Mind that PPK processing is enough in most cases.
+Use your favorite tool, like this.

-However, only ground control points ensure the desired accuracy.
+However, only ground control points ensure the desired map accuracy.

-For data processing use third-party software or services available on the market.
-For fast processing in the field, it is recommended to use UgCS Mapper, as it works without an internet connection.
-For flight fidelity processing Pix4D Mapper, Agisoft Metashape, or other professional tools should be used, which support dense point cloud generations and GCPs.
+For data processing, use third-party software or services available on the market.
+For fast processing in the field, UgCS Mapper, is a good option as it works without an internet connection.
+For flight fidelity processing, use Pix4D Mapper, Agisoft Metashape, or other professional tools, which support dense point cloud generations and GCPs.

-The article is written in collaboration with Filippo Fiaschi ILERON, sharing professional experience on using UAVs for land surveying and photogrammetry technique.
+The article is written in collaboration with Filippo Fiaschi ILERON, who shared professional experience in using UAVs and photogrammetry for land surveys.